DOJ: Minneapolis, MPD "engage in pattern or practice of conduct that deprives people of their rights"

 The 89-page report outlines specific incidents and case studies that the DOJ conducted over the course of the investigation, with input from over 2,000 community members and police officers.
 Police misconduct, the investigation found, cost the city over $61 million between 2018 and 2022.

 The DOJ says the city and MPD leadership have been forthcoming about the need for reform.
-They also thanked the community members and officers who shared their experiences for the investigation.
+They also thanked the community members and officers who shared their experiences with the investigation.

 "We could not have completed this investigation without your contributions," Garland said.